Janet Walker: Expert/Consultant

 For more than twenty years, Janet consulted and provided expert evidence on questions of jurisdiction, judgments and applicable law in 60+ crossborder disputes.
 She has also offered expert assistance to members of the profession in the public and private sectors in Canada, the United States, the United Kingdom and Australia.

 Advisory Roles

-Walker was the common law advisor to the Federal Courts (Canada) Rules Committee from 2006-2015.
+Walker was the common law advisor to the Federal Courts (Canada) Rules Committee from 2006 to 2015.
 She is Secretary General of the International Association of Procedural Law, and is a former president of the Canadian branch of the International Law Association.
 Walker was the CIArb Academic Advisor in 2014-2015 and she is a member of the Scientific Advisory Board, Max Planck Institute Luxembourg as well as the Global Advisory Board, New York International Arbitration Center.

-She has also served as a member on a wide variety of international and Canadian task forces and working groups including: